 Family fee determination occurs during the CYS registration process prior to enrollment in a regularly scheduled full or part day program.
 PCS will complete the DD Form 2652 or electronic equivalent to document eligibility and applicable fees.
-All earned income will be included on the DD Form 2652 or the-electronic equivalent version to determine Total Family Income (TFI).
-Parents who do not provide the required documentation will be charged the highest fee category.
+All earned income will be included on the DD Form 2652 or the electronic equivalent version to determine Total Family Income (TFI).
+Families that fail to show proof of TFI are charged Category 9 parent fees.
+If the required documents are provided at a later date, the TFI Category is adjusted accordingly and new fees are effective from the date financial documentation is turned in.
+Families that fail to show proof of TFI must show proof of employment for both the sponsor/spouse partner.